amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 All of these examples are possible because cookies by default do not care about the scheme or port of their connection.
 As long as the host matches the cookie will be accessible.

-This document proposes changes to {{COOKIES}} by bounding cookies to port and scheme
+This document proposes changes to {{COOKIES}} by bounding cookies to port and scheme.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+# Server Requirements
+ TODO Requirements and definitions.

 # Security Considerations